Synthetixio/synthetix-docs/content/contracts/walkthrus/depot.md

 # Depot: Exchanging `ETH` for `sUSD`

+The Depot is a place to deposit any excess `sUSD` for others to purchase it with `ETH`.
+On [testnets](../../integrations/testnets.md) it also allows you to exchange testnet `ETH` for `SNX`.

 !!!
 Warning "Notice"

     The Depot also supports exchanging `SNX` for `ETH` via any `SNX` the contract holds, however it will send all proceeds to the contract's `fundsWalet`, so it's only used on testnets to allow developers to purchase testnet `SNX` (see [testnets](../../integrations/testnets.md))

-The Depot is a place to deposit any excess `sUSD` for others to purchase it with `ETH`.
-On [testnets](../../integrations/testnets.md) it also allows you to exchange testnet `ETH` for `SNX`.

-> Note: this action has no corresponding controls in the Synthetix dApps
+> Note: while the depositing of sUSD can be done in Mintr, the exchanging of ETH for sUSD has no corresponding controls in the Synthetix dApps (it is however used in third parties aggregators).

-## API
+## Exchange ETH for sUSD API

 ### Contract